wolfeidau/wolfeidau_site/_posts/2014-02-01-getting-a-new-node-project-started-with-npm.md

 layout: post
 title: Getting a new node project started with npm
 tags:
   - NodeJS
   - npm
   - git
- --
+---
-This guide will hopefully help those getting started with node use npm to kickstart their projects.
+The aim of this guide is to get people getting started with node and npm, while also showing some of the handy commands I use to bootstrap my projects.

 Create your project directory.